Who is Charles Harmon?

 - I sort-of started over in internet marketing (September 2016), but specifically shooting for big money this time.

-There are a lot more things that I’ve done or forgotten to mention.
-During those and later years I’ve had 3 Corvettes, 1 Porsche, 1 MG, 2 BMWs and about 20 other cars, a pickup truck and an SUV I’m driving right now.
-(I still have a 1989 Corvette and a 1997 BMW 328i Convertible)
+During those and later years I’ve had 3 Corvettes, 1 Porsche, 1 MG, 2 BMWs and about 20 other cars and a pickup truck.

 - I’m working on this site (very slowly – April 2017) so some of the links/pages might be removed or changed location.